fbpx

 The epic landscapes of the south island mean there really isn’t a bad place to take in the view from above.
 But we think seeing glaciers up close that are shrinking by the year is a pretty special experience.

-They’ve shrunken significantly in the past decade, and there’s a good chance these glaciers will look quite different 10 years from now.
+The glaciers in West Coast New Zealand have shrunken significantly in the past decade, and there’s a good chance these glaciers will look quite different 10 years from now.
 So seeing them from a helicopter really is an experience of a lifetime.

 Plus, if the weather is good enough, you have the opportunity to land on snow and get out to view the glaciers from a vantage point few get to see.